jquery/jquery-ui/README.md

 jQuery UI uses the [Grunt](http://gruntjs.com/) build system.

-To build jQuery UI, [setup your environment](CONTRIBUTING.md#environment-minimum-required) and then run the following commands:
+To build jQuery UI, [set up your environment](CONTRIBUTING.md#environment-minimum-required) and then run the following commands:

 ```sh
 # Run the concat task to concatenate files